BlogInvesting

 Most next-generation networks on this list run those SPVs on a shared infrastructure layer rather than building it themselves.
 Play Money is one of the platforms in that layer, built for syndicate leads and community-led investor groups pooling smaller checks into a single vehicle, with no annual dues and no cohort commitment.
 Its investor and founder base skews heavily female.
 Most community-led groups that pool checks run their deals through platforms of this type, whether AngelList, Sydecar, Assure, or Play Money.

 Play Money is not a peer community to Golden Seeds or Girl Math Capital.
 It is the software many of these communities use to close their deals.
 If you already belong to one of the networks above and you have wondered where the SPV is being formed, this is where.
-Cheryl Kellond is the founder of Play Money. the full disclosure sits at the bottom of this post.
+Cheryl Kellond is the founder of Play Money.
+The full disclosure sits at the bottom of this post.

 The Next Generation: 7 emerging networks